ikfoundation.org

 Promoting Natural & Cultural History

-The approximate first thousand years of the Nordic Iron Age (500BC-600AD) was a period when textile related finds first decreased then increased in the Malmö area, compared to the previous Bronze Age.
-The many archeological excavations in the past two decades have also been able to unearth a variety of tools, fragments, seeds etc making it possible to add new facts and draw conclusions of the development of this period.
-This second essay of the textile history of said area in southernmost Sweden, will discuss the introduction of dyeing from the knowledge learned via local excavations and comparisons with some extremely well-preserved Danish bog finds.
+The approximate first thousand years of the Nordic Iron Age (500BC-600AD) was a period when textile-related finds first decreased and then increased in the Malmö area, compared to the previous Bronze Age.
+The many archaeological excavations in the past two decades have also been able to unearth a variety of tools, fragments, seeds, etc, making it possible to add new facts and draw conclusions about the development of this period.
+This second essay on the textile history of the said area in southernmost Sweden will discuss the introduction of dyeing from the knowledge learned via local excavations and comparisons with some remarkably well-preserved Danish bog finds.

-The period 100-600AD is much richer in finds, including some new developments for the textile production in the area.
-Awls made of iron was one such tool – a stronger material than the earlier ones of bronze and bone – used in preparing holes for the stitching of skin garments.
-One of these awls has been located as a burial find from the Höjahögen in Malmö and a similar tool in a grave situated at Limhamn.
-At the latter mentioned excavation a half-moon shaped knife was also unearthed, which is believed to have been used for the skin/leather/fur craft.
-Furthermore, various research from the Nordic area have come to the conclusions that larger garments of skin to some extent diminished during this period and instead came into fashion as a luxury material for accessories like collars, hats or mittens.
-The upright loom had now simultaneously developed to become the main tool for producing garments and other necessary furnishing textiles for the home.
-This circumstance can be proved through several finds, for example from excavations at Fosie the archeologists registered a large amount of loom weights, spindle whorls, bone needles and a scissor of iron.
+The period 100-600AD is much richer in findings, including some new developments for textile production in the area.
+Awls made of iron were one such tool – a stronger material than the earlier ones of bronze and bone – used in preparing holes for the stitching of skin garments.
+One of these awls has been located as a burial find from the Höjahögen in Malmö and a similar tool in a grave at Limhamn.
+At the latter-mentioned excavation, a half-moon-shaped knife was also unearthed, which is believed to have been used for the skin/leather/fur craft.
+Furthermore, various research from the Nordic area has come to the conclusion that larger garments of skin, to some extent, diminished during this period and instead came into fashion as a luxury material for accessories like collars, hats or mittens.
+The upright loom had now simultaneously developed to become the primary tool for producing garments and other necessary furnishing textiles for the home.
+This circumstance can be proved through several finds; for example, from excavations at Fosie, the archaeologists registered a large number of loom weights, spindle whorls, bone needles and a scissor of iron.
 Other finds include textile fragments, particularly from Kristineberg, where nine tiny pieces of woollen fabric (1,5cm x 1,5cm or smaller) were unearthed in two graves.
-The fabrics could be categorised into two types of twill – circa 10-12 warp threads/cm respectively 15 threads/cm.
-A similar find was located in a female grave from Hindby; where twill woven woollen fragments have been preserved because of the close proximity to dress fibulas of bronze.
+The fabrics could be categorised into two types of twill – circa 10-12 warp threads/cm, respectively, 15 threads/cm.
+A similar find was located in a female grave from Hindby, where twill-woven woollen fragments have been preserved because of the close proximity to dress fibulas of bronze.

-There is only clear proof for that wool was spun for the population’s need of clothing and other textiles, no flax fibres or fragments have been found in the area from this part of the Iron Age.
-Nevertheless large amounts of flax seeds were unearthed at several excavated settlements, so maybe flax was by now not only used for cooking, but also for the weaving of linen fabric.
-From a larger Nordic perspective local production of linen cloth was introduced about 200AD and first became common approximately 400 years later.
-At the same time, the more widespread research in the Nordic area also indicates that sheep started to be bred around 100AD, due to obtain better qualities as well as more varied types of wool for the textile production.
-White and light-grey wool seems to have been desired, probably not for the wish of white clothing, but instead that a white or light-grey wool was ideal for the developing fashion of dyeing woollen yarn or cloth into various colours.
+There is only clear proof that wool was spun for the population’s need for clothing and other textiles; no flax fibres or fragments have been found in the area from this part of the Iron Age.
+Nevertheless, large amounts of flax seeds were unearthed at several excavated settlements, so maybe flax was by now not only used for cooking but also for the weaving of linen fabric.
+From a larger Nordic perspective, local production of linen cloth was introduced in about 200AD and first became common approximately 400 years later.
+At the same time, the more widespread research in the Nordic area also indicates that sheep started to be bred around 100AD to obtain better qualities as well as more varied types of wool for textile production.
+White and light grey wool seems to have been desired, probably not for the wish of white clothing, but instead, white or light grey wool was ideal for the developing fashion of dyeing woollen yarn or cloth into various colours.

-All textile production was not local, wide-spread and far reaching trade was well-developed during the Nordic Iron Age.
+Not all textile production was local; it was widespread, and far-reaching trade was well-developed during the Nordic Iron Age.
 A piece of clear evidence for this early commerce was found during an excavation at Västergård in connection to the building of the Öresund bridge, described as followed by the Malmö Museum: ‘According to the conservators, the object consists of a metal core which is entwined with a type of textile fibre, the find was located close to the cranial remains.’
 (No: MHM9149, in a translation from Swedish).
-The metal core of the thread suggests that the person at time of his/her burial was dressed in exclusive imported fabrics, while there is no proof for that spinning thread either with metal as a core or entwined around a textile material was known in the Nordic area at this time.
+The metal core of the thread suggests that the person at the time of his/her burial was dressed in exclusively imported fabrics, while there is no proof that spinning thread either with metal as a core or entwined around a textile material was known in the Nordic area at this time.

-Notice: Place names in italic are geographical areas, today within or very closely situated to the city of Malmö.
-For full Bibliography and a complete List of excavated fragments, tools etc; please see the Swedish article by Viveka Hansen, 2001.
+Notice: Place names in italics are geographical areas, today within or very closely situated to the city of Malmö.
+For a full Bibliography and a complete list of excavated fragments, tools, etc, please see the Swedish article by Viveka Hansen, 2001.

 Sources: